 Since we appointed Mr Denton to the role of headteacher, he has worked alongside the governing body to re-imagine and re-energise our core school intent and what it stands for.
 This has then moved into the whole school review and re-launch of the curriculum as 'When I Grow Up...'.
 We have offered our views, thoughts and aspects which we feel meet the needs of our families in our school community and from there have empowered Mr Denton and his team to make this happen.
 We are spending extensive time during meeting and Governor Challenge Events looking first-hand at the ongoing impact of this development plan work.

 6) REPORTING AND ACCOUNTABILITY 'COMPLIANCE, ACCOUNTABILITY & STRUCTURES'

 Since Mr Denton's arrival we have worked alongside him to re-shape the kind of information we would like from him and how we would like him, and his team, to present this.
 A working group - alongside LCC advisors - created new ways to study our children's achievements, attendance and behaviour.
 We then received full training on this for all governors.
 This work has ensured that we are receiving the correct information, can ask the correct questions and inform our strategic role in school.
-We discuss this area constantly and have reviewed processes ready for the months ahead - the latest work has included practical revisions to the way in which our Standards Committee meet and operare alongside the extension of Governor Challenge Events.
+We discuss this area constantly and have reviewed processes ready for the year ahead - the latest work has included practical revisions to the way in which our Standards Committee meet and operare alongside the extension of Governor Challenge Events.